-- Ensuring that children on the edge of care (those on a Child Protection Plan or with sufficiently serious intervention from other external agencies) are known to all staff and that their learning needs are catered for appropriately This includes ensuring that a culture of high aspirations is in evidence for the child(ren) and working with relevant staff (both inside and outside the school) to identify specific challenges the child(ren) may face.
-The DSL should also liaise with other relevant senior staff to ensure that the overall curriculum followed by a child in this position is tailored to their own situation as precisely as is practicable - Receiving reports of alleged or suspected child abuse within the school or reported by a pupil relating to incidents at home or outside the school, contacting children's services and taking other action in response, as set out below - Providing guidance to parents, children and staff about obtaining suitable support - Developing links with relevant statutory and voluntary agencies - Monitoring and evaluating the effectiveness of the school's Safeguarding Policy and ensuring it is updated at least annually - Keeping accurate records of all concerns, including a summary of the concern, details of how the concern was followed up and resolved, and a note of any action taken, decisions reached and the outcome and ensuring that such records are stored securely on the MyConcern safeguarding platform
+- Ensuring that children on the edge of care (those on a Child Protection Plan or with sufficiently serious intervention from other external agencies) are known to all relevant staff and that their learning needs are catered for appropriately.
+This includes ensuring that a culture of high aspirations is in evidence for the child(ren) and working with relevant staff (both inside and outside the school) to identify specific challenges the child(ren) may face.
+The DSL should also liaise with other relevant senior staff to ensure that the overall curriculum followed by a child in this position is tailored to their own situation as precisely as is practicable - Receiving reports of alleged or suspected child abuse within the school or reported by a pupil relating to incidents at home or outside the school, contacting children's services and taking other action in response, as set out below - Providing guidance to families, children and staff about obtaining suitable support - Developing links with relevant statutory and voluntary agencies - Monitoring and evaluating the effectiveness of the school's Safeguarding Policy and ensuring it is updated at least annually - Keeping accurate records of all concerns, including a summary of the concern, details of how the concern was followed up and resolved, and a note of any action taken, decisions reached and the outcome and ensuring that such records are stored securely on the MyConcern safeguarding platform - Ensuring that when a pupil with a child protection plan leaves the school, appropriate levels of liaison between DSLs occur and the pupil's information is transferred to the DSL at their new school as soon as possible.
+The details of the recipient of files (date, school, DSL, authority etc.) will be recorded in line with the Retention of Data and Erasure of Personal Information Policy and the DSL will ensure that the child protection file is transferred separately from the main pupil file, either directly via MyConcern or via secure mail

-- Ensuring that when a pupil with a child protection plan leaves the school, appropriate levels of liaison between DSLs occur and the pupil's information is transferred to the DSL at their new school as soon as possible.
-The details of the recipient of files (date, school, DSL, authority etc.) will be recorded in line with the Retention of Data and Erasure of Personal Information Policy and the DSL will ensure that the child protection file is transferred separately from the main pupil file, either directly via MyConcern or via secure mail - Liaising with the relevant staff to ensure that the highest possible standards of e-safety are taught and maintained in the school - Working with the policy when there are delays in the criminal process - Working with the local authority on instigating an early help assessment
+- Liaising with the relevant staff to ensure that the highest possible standards of e-safety are taught and maintained in the school - Liasing with the Foundation Head of Technology and St Hilda's Computing Coordinator to understand the filtering and monitoring systems and processes in place for the school. - Working with the police when there are delays in the criminal process - Working with the local authority on instigating an early help assessment